 In general, venture capital funds have high risks and are often located in difficult investment environments.
-The examples of venture capital funds supporting earlystage start-ups that were evaluated suggest that poor performance in these funds is due to inexperienced fund management and lack of technically experienced investors who can provide technical advice and oversight when it is needed; limited viable investment opportunities; poor selection of investments; lack of multiple rounds of funding; and limited options for firm exit.
+The examples of venture capital funds supporting early-stage start-ups that were evaluated suggest that poor performance in these funds is due to inexperienced fund management and lack of technically experienced investors who can provide technical advice and oversight when it is needed; limited viable investment opportunities; poor selection of investments; lack of multiple rounds of funding; and limited options for firm exit.

 The strong PSD effect from IFC investment in venture capital funds, however, suggests that this type of financing can be an important mechanism for fostering innovation, entrepreneurship, and growth of private enterprises.
-Lessons identified in Expanded Project Supervision Reports suggest that IFC's interventions in venture capital funds have not been very effective.
+Lessons identified in XPSRs suggest that IFC's interventions in venture capital funds have not been very effective.
 Key concerns identified in these project evaluations include IFC's relatively short-term perspective for these investments, when in reality they tend to be long-term and involve early-stage start-ups that require plenty of attention and technical support during long periods of incubation.
-Poor performance has been related to inadequate IFC supervision and monitoring in IFC-supported venture capital funds.
+Poor performance has been related to inadequate IFC supervision and monitoring.